The Road goes ever on: part three

 Life and Death in Middle-earth

 Tolkien's Elves bear little resemblance to the fairies of folklore or clairvoyant observation except insofar as they share the qualities of beauty of form, grace, closeness to nature and extended sensory perception.
 Tolkien's own descriptions of Elves are widely scattered throughout his books and letters, as well as in Christopher Tolkien's The Complete History of Middle-earth (see further reading list in sidebar).
-What these tell us is that Tolkien's Elves are immortal beings whose bodies do not age, suffer disease and cannot be killed except through violence or accident.
+What these tell us is that Tolkien's Elves are immortal beings whose bodies do not age or suffer disease.
+They cannot be killed except through violence or accident.
 Their bodies could also become wholly spiritualised, rendering them invisible to all except those to whom they chose to reveal themselves.
 In this regard they are different to Dwarves, Men or Hobbits, and more akin to 'angelic' beings dwelling in material forms.
 This leads us to the questions of mortality and immortality and life and death, which are complex ones in Tolkien's mythos and legendarium, just as they are in occult science.
 In a letter written to a reader in 1961, he says: "The real theme for me is about something much more permanent and difficult: Death and Immortality."

 Death has a different meaning for each of the Peoples of Middle-earth.
 Elves, as we have seen, are immortal, while Men are mortal.
 But though Elves are immortal, they are not eternal, for as Tolkien tells us in another letter: "The Elves were sufficiently longeval to be called by Man 'immortal'.
 But they were not unageing or unwearying.
 Their own tradition was that they were confined to the limits of this world (in space and time), even if they died, they would continue in some form to exist in it until 'the end of the world'.
 But what 'the end of the world' portended for it or for themselves they did not know...they believed that it meant 'liberation from the 'circles of the world. . ."
 This not only sums up Tolkien's own ideas about immortality, but also comes close to the doctrine of occult science set forth in such books as The Secret Doctrine.
 Therein we may read that even the great Gods of the Hindu pantheon such as Brahmâ, Vishnu and Shiva have a finite existence, even though we may consider it 'eternal', since it lasts for untold billions of mortal years.
 Yet, eventually, it too has an end.